EXPO2025 Theme Weeks

 Government of Kyrgyz Republic

-Mrs. Dinara Kemelova is the Special Representative of the President of the Kyrgyz Republic on mountain agenda.
+Mrs. Dinara Kemelova Special Representative of the President of the Kyrgyz Republic on mountain agenda

 Mrs. Dinara Kemelova has more than 27 years of experience in the Foreign Service of Kyrgyzstan.
 Her long and distinguished career spans many years covering diplomacy, foreign policy, international relations, human rights, sustainable development, water and environment, climate change, peace and security.